The Key To Ending Abortion

 By Dominique Galbraith

-How might a woman’s decision be different if she had an army of women not only telling her she can make it but helping her make it?
-What if there were policies and systems in place that equipped her to support her family and unborn child after birth?
+But what if more women knew the truth?
+What if more women realized that there is an army of women not only telling them they could make it but helping them make it?
+What if there were policies and systems in place that equipped women to support their families and unborn children after birth?
 What if she knew that she was being prayed for and supported instead of feeling condemned?

 Let us talk about solutions.
 Let us dream.
 Let us envision what empowerment could look like on all levels.